Here's a complete guide to all your endurance and sportive bike related queries and questions

 The comfort is delivered through a clever carbon lay-up rather than revolutionary technology, while descending is surprisingly thrilling considering the fairly relaxed geometry with excellent handling and great braking thanks to the hydraulic disc brakes.

-This model comes in with Shimano Ultegra drivetrain, hydraulic disc brakes and Fulcrum Racing Expert wheels.
+This model comes in with a Shimano Ultegra drivetrain, hydraulic disc brakes and Fulcrum Racing Expert wheels.
+The range starts with a Shimano Claris equipped Merida Scultura 100 and tops out with the SRAM Red eTap equipped Merida Scultura 9000-E.

 Cannondale’s Synapse is renowned for offering a comfortable ride, without cancelling out the expert handling and stiffness that you want from a road bike.